 What’s the catch?

-To get the bonus, you need to invest a minimum of $1000 on the platform, for 1 year or longer.
+To get the bonus, you need to invest a minimum of $1000 on the platform, into the 3 year market (or longer).
 That’s it!

-If you lend $1000 in the 1 year market, satisfying the criteria for the cash bonus, here is your return.
+If you lend $1000 in the 3 year market, satisfying the criteria for the cash bonus, here’s how your return looks…

 Here’s my logic

 If you are interested in P2P Lending maybe being a part of your portfolio, it’s a great way to test the waters.

 Trying it out with $1000, will let you enjoy higher than average returns, while you’re experimenting with it.
 You’ll get a feel for the platform, and know whether you like P2P Lending as an investment.